-From Ann Arbor to the Upper Peninsula, from Detroit to Grand Rapids, UMHS is here for Michiganders who need our level of expertise, even as we help patients receive better local care across the state.
+From Ann Arbor to the Upper Peninsula, from Detroit to Grand Rapids, Michigan Medicine is here for Michiganders who need our level of expertise, even as we help patients receive better local care across the state.
 Our impact reaches beyond our state's borders, and around the world.

 Caring for patients: